winitzki/scall/tutorial/programming_dhall.md

 In this way, it is guaranteed that all recursive structures will be finite and all operations on those structures will terminate.
 That's why Dhall is able to accept Church encodings of recursive types and perform iterative and recursive operations on Church-encoded data without compromising any safety guarantees.

-As another example, we will show how to compute the size of a Church-encoded data structure.
+As another example, we will show how to compute the size of Church-encoded binary trees.

-### Computing the size of a recursive data structure
+### Example: Size and depth of binary trees

-To motivate the method for computing the size of an arbitrary Church-encoded type, we first consider a specific recursive data structure: a binary trees with `Natural`-valued leaves.
+We consider binary trees with `Natural`-valued leaves.
 The type `TreeNat` is defined by:

 ```dhall